MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 -Foster respectful dialogue where everyone feels safe to share their ideas and concerns.

--Be mindful of language barriers and adapt communication styles as needed (e.g., using visual aids).
+-Be mindful of language barriers and adapt simple communication styles.

 ---